grz0zrg/ARM-ForthLite/README.md

 Target goal was mainly about code size / simplicity and modularity, speed may be okay. (didn't test much yet)

 May be easy to inline code or compile further due to STC usage in case ones want speed.

+Generated code isn't that efficient due to unused branch with link instruction (or even a simple branch), by design due to minimal Forth core complexity goal.

 ## Registers